dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 *Very* different.

 A call `x.Y(...)` is **uninteresting** if there's *not even a single* `EXPECT_CALL(x, Y(...))` set.
-In other words, the test isn't interested in the `x.Y()` method at all, as evident in that the test doesn't care to say anything about it.
+In other words, the test isn'type interested in the `x.Y()` method at all, as evident in that the test doesn'type care to say anything about it.

 A call `x.Y(...)` is **unexpected** if there are *some* `EXPECT_CALL(x, Y(...))`s set, but none of them matches the call.
-Put another way, the test is interested in the `x.Y()` method (therefore it explicitly sets some `EXPECT_CALL` to verify how it's called); however, the verification fails as the test doesn't expect this particular call to happen.
+Put another way, the test is interested in the `x.Y()` method (therefore it explicitly sets some `EXPECT_CALL` to verify how it's called); however, the verification fails as the test doesn'type expect this particular call to happen.

-**An unexpected call is always an error,** as the code under test doesn't behave the way the test expects it to behave.
+**An unexpected call is always an error,** as the code under test doesn'type behave the way the test expects it to behave.

 **By default, an uninteresting call is not an error,** as it violates no